 1. Social Networking Sites

 Social networks are one of the most well-known types of social media.
 While much of the big-picture social network concept applies to all major social sites, Facebook is the most prominent example.
-Social networks aid you to:
+Social networks aid you in the:

 2. Image Sharing & Messaging Sites

-With image sharing sites, Instagram is the chief attraction.
+With image-sharing sites, Instagram is the chief attraction.
 The photo and video sharing site Instagram attracts over 1 billion users monthly, thus a great place to share your businesses’ photos and videos.
-Despite its negative reputation as a place where only selfies and celebrity gossip happen, Instagram is an effective social media tool to market your business.
+Despite its negative reputation as a place where only selfies and celebrity gossip happen, Instagram is an effective social media tool for marketing your business.
 Another engaging platform to consider is Pinterest.
 These are the two biggest platforms that specialise in photo sharing.

 3. Video Sharing Sites

-Like image-based social sites, video hubs like YouTube and Vimeo attract visitors in droves via visual content.
-YouTube provides another avenue to show off their products and services for business owners.
+Like image-based social sites, video hubs like YouTube and Vimeo attract visitors via visual content.
+YouTube provides another avenue for business owners and social media managers to show off their products and services to existing and potential customers.
 Through tutorials and unboxing, brands simultaneously teach and sell to audiences en masse via video.
 If you’re looking to engage people through videos, YouTube is an excellent channel for it.

 Vimeo has the distinction of being the first video site to support HD video uploads.
-Vimeo’s content is typically elegant and eye-popping, a far cry from the world of car vlogs and off-the-cuff videos.
+Vimeo’s content is typically elegant and eye-popping, a far cry from car vlogs and off-the-cuff videos.

-Along with YouTube and Vimeo, the more traditional social networking platforms have embraced video marketing more aggressively.The key difference between new media and social media: social media requires the network effect, while new media does not.
+Along with YouTube and Vimeo, traditional social networking platforms have aggressively embraced video marketing.The key difference between new media and social media: social media requires the network effect, while new media does not.
 Click To Tweet